-Below the fans, you will see the four (4) DC/PWM fans: SYS1_FAN, SYS2_FAN, PWR_FAN, and AUX_FAN.
+Below the fans, you will see the four (4) DC fans: SYS1_FAN, SYS2_FAN, PWR_FAN, and AUX_FAN.
 These fans can only be set to a static speed percentage.
 Again, if you set the speed too low, however, the fan may stall; the stall speed will vary from fan to fan.

-The DC/PWM fan headers can support either DC Mode or PWM Mode, which will be auto-detected by the onboard fan controller.
+The DC/PWM fan headers can be set to either DC Mode or PWM Mode, which can be selected by clicking on the pulldown menu.
 DC Mode will power the header using the static percentage set and the fan's maximum speed.
 PWM Mode will power the header and communicate via PWM with a supported PWM fan.
 PWM mode is necessary if you are running a PWM fan powered by a different connector, such as a molex, SATA, or 3-pin header not on the motherboard.
-If you don't attach the fan prior to power on, the fan may run in DC mode at 100%, or behave erratically, regardless of the static percentage you set above.
+If you don't select PWM mode in this scenario, the fan may run at 100%, or behave erratically, regardless of the static percentage you set above.
 If you have a PWM fan powered directly by the 4-pin header, then selecting PWM will control the fan via PWM signal NOT via reducing voltage, while it will run at a static speed based on the percentage selected, this also should reduce the low RPM stall point of the fan as it is receiving full voltage.
+A DC fan will run at its static percentage regardless of whether you set DC Mode or PWM Mode.